-Pay Meth odology4 1.
-How is the total pay figure calculated?4 2.
-Why did ISS choose to use realised pay for the European model rather than granted pay and Canada?
-3. How does ISS account for bonus deferral in the model?4 4.
-How does ISS account for equity vesting periods in the model?4 5.
-How are options valued under the European P4P model?4 6.
-How does ISS translate granted pay disclosures into a realised equivalent for Swiss companies?4 7.
-During the recent financial year, a company had multiple CEOs in post.
-How does the model handle this?
-8. In a company where the CEO is not a Board Member and the lead Executive Director is the Executive Chairman, whose pay is used in the model?
-9. Does ISS take into account the pay of other executive directors or the board as a whole in the European P4P model?
-10. What comparator group does ISS use for companies whose annual meeting precedes that for most or all peers?
-Model 11.
-Will any of the pay-for-performance screens change for 2020?6 12.
-Will any of the pay-for-performance thresholds change for 2020?
-13. What are the RDA, MOM, and PTA models?6 14.
-Does the RDA model always require three years of data?7 15.
-Why is the PTA chart not present for certain companies?7 16.
-Why does the model use TSR as a performance measure?7 17.
-How are the thresholds for High, Medium and Low concern selected for the European model?7 18.
-Can the model handle subject companies and peers from European countries which use different currencies?7 19.
-How is the overall level of concern calculated?8 20.
-How is the model used in ISS benchmark research?8 Peers 21.
-How are the ISS-selected peers allocated to a company?9 22.
-Do a company's self-selected peers always appear in the ISS peer group, if they meet ISS' size constraints?
-23. What is the minimum number of peers the model requires?10 24.
-What are GICS codes?
-Who can a company contact if it disagrees with the GICS classification it has been assigned?
-25. If a company does not agree with its assigned peers, what should it do?10 26.
-What opportunities do companies have to communicate changes made to their benchmarking peer groups following their more recent disclosures?
-27. What companies can be used as peer companies?
-Does ISS use companies that an issuer considers as peers (specified in the proxy) to develop the ISS comparator group?
-28. Why are there no peers from outside Europe in this model, given ISS already operates US, Canadian, and Australian P4P models?
+Pay N 1ethodology4

+1. How is the total pay figure calculated?4

+2. Ca Why did ISS choose to use realised pay for the European model rather than granted pay as in the US and anada?4

+3.

+4. How does ISS account for equity vesting periods in the model?4

+5. How are options valued under the European P4P model?

+6. How does ISS translate granted pay disclosures into a realised equivalent for Swiss companies?

+7.

+8. Cł

+9. P4 Does ISS take into account the pay of other executive directors or the board as a whole in the European 4P model?

+10 al What comparator group does ISS use for companies whose annual meeting precedes that for most or l peers?

+Mode ۱6

+11 L. Will any of the pay-for-performance screens change for 2023?

+12 2.
+Will any of the pay-for-performance thresholds change for 2023?

+13

+14

+15

+16

+17 7.
+How are the thresholds for High, Medium and Low concern selected for the European model?

+18 CL 3.
+Can the model handle subject companies and peers from European countries which use different urrencies?

+19 How is the overall level of concern calculated?

+20

+21

+22

+23 3.
+What is the minimum number of peers the model requires?10

+24

+25

+26 gr

+27

+28 ar 3.
+Why are there no peers from outside Europe in this model, given ISS already operates US, Canadian, nd Australian P4P models?

 Coverage 29.
-What is the coverage universe for the European P4P model?11

-30. How often is the coverage universe updated and when? .11 31.
-Why does the European P4P model operate a banded approach when this is not present in the US a Canadian models?
-32. Which countries sit in which bands, and how was this decided? .12
+What is the coverage universe for the European P4P model?
+30. How often is the coverage universe updated and when?
+31. Canadi Why does the European P4P model operate a banded approach when this is not present in the US and an models?
+Canadi 32.
+Which countries sit in which bands, and how was this decided?12